alexandrahotti/Software-Engineering/README.md

-# prutten_labs
+# Software Engineering
-Labs for Programutvecklingsteknik
+Lab assignments for a course in Software Engineering at KTH